ucsf-wynton/wynton-website-hpc/docs/hpc/support/faq.md

 Then for VS Code, click on the SSH extension, “new remote”, and type in `ssh pdev1`.

-Thanks to Pierre Nedelec for this example.
+Thanks to Wynton user `Pierre Nedelec` for this example.

 ## Contributing to {{ site.cluster.nickname }}